Home

 About

-Morgan is currently a member of the discovery team for the Johnson & Johnson pelvic mesh and hernia mesh litigation.
+Morgan is an experienced attorney, focusing her work in mass torts involving product liability and other litigation.
+She is currently a member of the discovery team for the Johnson & Johnson pelvic mesh and hernia mesh litigation.
 In this role, she has drafted initial and corporate disclosures, as well as responses and objections to discovery requests and notices of deposition.
 She also has assisted the expert team by working with experts in crafting their expert reports.
+She is also currently a member of the discovery team for the Paragard MDL, in which she drafts Defendant Fact Sheets, reviews Plaintiff Fact Sheets for deficiencies, and drafts responses and objections to notices of deposition.
+Additionally, she has served as national wave discovery coordinating counsel for a multinational manufacturing company in the largest mass tort MDL in history concerning sale of allegedly defective earplugs to the military.

 Morgan also has experience with the intricacies of asbestos bankruptcy trusts and has assisted law firms in estimating settlement values in asbestos litigation.
 She has worked with state legislatures in passing asbestos bankruptcy trust transparency laws.

-She is a member of the American Bar Association, the Mississippi Bar Association, the Capital Area Bar Association and the Jackson Young Lawyers.
-She volunteers with Capital Area Immigrant’s Rights to assist refugees in legal matters.
+She is a member of the American Bar Association, the Mississippi Bar Association, and the Capital Area Bar Association.
+She volunteers with AMICA Center for Immigrant Rights to assist refugees in legal matters.
 She also frequently writes the introduction to Butler Snow’s publication Pro Te: Solutio.

 She obtained her J.D., highest honors, from The University of Iowa College of Law and B.A. from Grinnell College.
 After law school, she clerked for four years for the Honorable Henry T. Wingate of the United States District Court for the Southern District of Mississippi.
 She is admitted to practice in Mississippi.